Tlaxcaltec: Present day

-Post-colonial history
+Identity and post-colonial narrative

-Following Mexican independence, the governor of Tlaxcala from 1885-1911 was Prospero Cahuantzi, himself of native Tlaxcalan heritage.
-Cahuantzi promoted the preservation of indigenous Mexican culture and artifacts.
-He also possessed an indigenous Nahuatl surname—uncommon in post-colonial Mexico, but prevalent in Tlaxcala due to their previous alliance with Spain, which protected them from imposed Spanish baptismal names.
+After Mexican independence, from 1885 to 1911, the governor of Tlaxcala was Próspero Cahuantzi, who was an indigenous Tlaxcaltec.
+Cahuantzi promoted the preservation of indigenous culture and artefacts in Mexico.
+He also bore a Nahuatl surname, something common in Tlaxcala owing to its ancient alliance with Spain, which protected them from the imposition of Spanish baptismal names.